SatDump/SatDump/README.md

-sudo apt install libnng-dev                                                                 # If this packages is not found, follow build instructions below for NNG sudo apt install librtlsdr-dev libhackrf-dev libairspy-dev libairspyhf-dev                  # All libraries required for live processing (optional) sudo apt install libglew-dev libglfw3-dev                                                   # Only if you want to build the GUI Version (optional) sudo apt install libzstd-dev                                                                # Only if you want to build with ZIQ Recording compression (optional)
+sudo apt install libnng-dev                                                                 # If this packages is not found, follow build instructions below for NNG sudo apt install librtlsdr-dev libhackrf-dev libairspy-dev libairspyhf-dev                  # All libraries required for live processing (optional) sudo apt install libglew-dev libglfw3-dev                                                   # Only if you want to build the GUI Version (optional) sudo apt install libzstd-dev                                                                # Only if you want to build with ZIQ Recording compression sudo apt install libomp-dev                                                                 # Shouldn't be required in general, but in case you have errors with OMP
+(optional)

 # Optional, but recommended as it drastically
 # increases speed of some operations.